 Of course I got the hair on them; I’m not totally fake!

 My musculature had just finished healing — even with the latest developments, flesh bodies adapt slowly to nano — but I don’t need to tell you that do I?
 Duh.
 I sometimes forget that we’re all real time now, even you guys on Big Red.

-Anyway, the worst happened.
-Multiple eruptions, right when we were at our peek seeding of the atmosphere.
+Anyway, the worst happened while we were at the peak of seeding the atmosphere with sulphur to counteract the Great Warming.
+Multiple eruptions all around the world.
 Temps dropped.
 The snow started falling.
 Piling up.
 And bam.
 Ice age.

 In miniature, anyway.
 Of course, it couldn’t last, but the damage.
 Wiped out my Gibbon buddies in Souwesto.
-And nearly got all of us here in Nunavut too.
+And froze all of us out of Nunavut.

 But these babies were awesome.
 You know how much easier it is to ski and snowshoe if your arms can provide half the power?
 The hair was useful too — an extra layer for warmth.
-And I’ve been told they’re awesome in zero-G, so I think I’ll keep them until after I visit you.
+And I’ve been told big arms are awesome in zero-G, so I think I’ll keep them until after I visit you.

 Though I’m sure it still won’t be as weird as your green skin, man.
 That I have to see with my own eyes.